I love project planners.

-- Project Planners Use this to plan your upcoming projects.
-I just keep remaking them until I’ve completed every single thing.
+- General Project Planners Use this to plan your upcoming projects.
+I keep remaking them until I’ve completed every single thing.
 If you are planning a project, 10 items to do is plenty.
 Make more detailed lists on the other sheet, then update (this is why I love downloads!)

 - Knitting Project Planners Use this to plan your knitting projects.
-I have followed the same format as the Project Planning, but wanted it to be slightly different for my knitting.
+I have followed the same format as the Project Planning, but I wanted it to be slightly different for my knitting.
 Remember, if your first plan doesn’t work out—review, revise, and redo!

 I know I write the same things over and over, but knowing what I need to do really keeps me on track.
 Writing it down on these project planners solidifies how many steps there are between starting and completion.
 Often, what I consider one project is really three or four projects that I’ve mentally rolled into one.
 Filling out Project Planners is always how I discover what those projects really entail and then figure out how to get a handle on them.

 Every article I read on planning, suggests honing in on project details, getting in touch with what matters to you, and what your goals are.

 Use these Project Planners in 2018 to improve your process!